 Wealth – it starts in your mind

-There’s a line in an Andy Lau/Donnie Yen movie that goes: “Riches or poverty, it’s all destined.”
+There’s a line in a recent Andy Lau/Donnie Yen movie that goes: “Riches or poverty, it’s all destined.”
 Here’s a more practical view: Building wealth is more akin to Renaissance-era philosopher Niccolo Machiavelli’s ideas of the interplay between fortune and virtue.
 Good fortune without virtue/human endeavour is opportunity wasted.

 So, a lot of becoming wealthy is about human endeavour, effort, and a winning mindset.
 Here are some of the attributes of that mindset to start you off.